jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 wishing to fetch the results would use the *same URL for the historic data as was used on the night for the live data*.
 This is possible because the URL refers only to the data that is required, not to whether it is current or historic.
-Because it eventually formed a complete HTTP response, the data that was streamed is not incompatible with HTTP caching and a cache which saw the data when it was live could store it as usual and later serve it as historic.
-More sophisticated intermediate caches sitting on the network between client and service would recognise when a new request has the same URL as an already ongoing request, serve the response received so far, and then continue by giving both inbound requests the content as it arrives from the already established outbound
+Because it eventually forms a complete HTTP response, the data that was streamed is not incompatible with HTTP caching and a cache which saw the data while it was live could later serve it from cache as historic.
+More sophisticated caches located between client and service would recognise when a new request has the same URL as an already ongoing request, serve the response received so far, and then continue by giving both inbound requests the content as it arrives from the already established outbound